 Food Business - Guidance

 If you are thinking of setting up a food business, there is a large amount of planning to do first.
 As well as making sure that your food premises is constructed properly, with good design, layout and hygiene, you need to make sure that you and your staff are trained and that you have proper systems in place to ensure that the food you sell is safe and of good quality this applies whatever type of food business you run.
-Our booklet "Starting up a New Food Business" which is attached below gives general advice to new and existing businesses and includes a list of recommended publications and leaflets.
-The booklet is also available on cassette tape in several community languages, contact the Food Safety Team for details.
-We also produce a version aimed at those involved in "Providing food in full time or sessional day care for children" which is also attached below.

 The Food Standards Agency also produces a large number of leaflets, posters and information packs which provide useful information for food businesses.
 Many are free of charge and available in community languages.
 The Food and Drink Foundation also produces a great deal of helpful information.